Pets of the Week - Baltimore Post-Examiner

 Pets of the Week

-Ready to sprinkle some extra love into your life?
-Meet this week’s adorable Pets of the Week, Moose the dog & Betty the bunny!
+Valentine’s Day is just around the corner, and it’s the perfect time to share some extra love!
+Meet this week’s adorable Pets of the Week: Spike the dog and Rascal the kitty.

-We’d love your help in sharing their spotlight, so they can find their forever Valentine!
-Feel free to use the graphics we’ve included in this email to share with your contacts.
+We would love your help to shine a light on these sweethearts so they can find their loving homes.
+Please feel free to share the graphics we’ve included in this email with your friends and loved ones!

 Events & Other Info:

-Great American Rescue Bowl- Waived adoption fees for dogs and cats from 2/2-2/9.
-We partnered with our friends at the Great American Rescue League for the Great American Rescue Bowl Adoption Party!
-Our dog and cat adoption fees are waived from now until 2/9.
-Visit us Monday from 12 p.m.-4 p.m. and Tuesday-Sunday from 12 p.m. – 5 p.m.

-Monthly Bereavement Support Group- Feb.
-4th is the Baltimore Humane Society Memorial Park monthly bereavement support group for those coping with the loss or illness of a pet.
-All are welcome to join on February 4th, from 7 p.m. to 9 p.m. via Google Meet.
-For details, email [email protected]

-Be My Valentine Adoption Event- Join the Baltimore Humane Society at Pimlico Racecourse for the Be My Valentine Adoption Event On Sunday, February 16th from 10 am to 2 p.m. we will join BARCS, MD SPCA, and Baltimore County Animal Services with our lovable, adoptable animals looking for homes.
+Be My Valentine Adoption Event- Join the Baltimore Humane Society at Pimlico Racecourse for the Be My Valentine Adoption Event this Sunday, February 16th from 10 am to 2 pm we will join BARCS, MD SPCA, and Baltimore County Animal Services with our lovable, adoptable animals looking for homes.
 Adoption fees are waived.
 We hope to see you there!

+Wico Street Dog Adoption Party- Looking for your next furry friend?
+Happening this Sunday, February 16th, from 12 PM – 2 PM at Wico Street Beer Co (1100 Wicomico St, Baltimore, MD 21230) we will have adoptable dogs waiting to meet you!
+Bring your friends, sip on amazing craft beers, enjoy tasty food, and meet our adorable pups looking for their forever homes.

 Black Tie & Tails: Hollywood Glam-

 Prepare for a night of sophistication and glitz!
-Be sure to mark your calendars for our Black Tie & Tails: Hollywood Glam event, benefiting the animals at BHS.
-Join us on Friday, March 21, from 6:30 p.m. to 10:30 p.m. at the Grand Lodge in Hunt Valley.
-If you’re interested in sponsoring this event, please visit: https://bmorehumane.org/
+Purchase your tickets for our annual Black Tie & Tails: Hollywood Glam event, benefiting the animals at BHS.
+Taking place on Friday, March 21, from 6:30 PM to 10:30 PM at the Grand Lodge in Hunt Valley, bring your well-behaved canine BFF for a wonderful evening filled with dancing, a seated dinner, and great auction items!
+Tickets: https://BTT25.givesmart.com

-Effective 1/17: Our kennel and intake facilities are currently undergoing construction.
-While the buildings are closed to the public, we can still show our dogs.
-This project is expected to last 3 weeks.

 Thank you for your support each week!